unbelievableflavour/recipes/README.md

     src="https://raw.githubusercontent.com/bartzaalberg/recipes/master/screenshot.png" />
 </p>

-Do some cooking with some easy recipes!
+Do some cooking with some easy recipes.
+All the recipes are written in simple markdown.
+Don't see what you like?
+Add your own!

 ## Installation